kawu/hhu-dl-materials-2020/context/README.md

 the cat*, the construction of the contextualised embedding for the word *scared* will (a priori) consider the words *dog*, *scared*, and *the* as equally important.
+Furthermore, the POS tags assigned to the individual words are *conditionally independent* given the input embeddings in case of convolution, while in case RNN they are not.

 **Note**: While convolution can be in principle useful in some (more-or-less sequential) tagging tasks (e.g., named entity recognition, multiword expression